joisandresky/joisandresky/README.md

-# 👋 Hi, I’m Jois Andresky
-- 👀 I'm currently working as a Senior Fullstack Developer at a Singapore-based company, where I focus on building education platforms using Golang and Vue.js.
-- 🌱 I'm currently learning Rust to expand my systems programming knowledge and build more performant applications.
-# 💫 About Me:
+# 💫 Hi, I’m Jois Andresky, About Me:
 🔭 I'm currently working as a Senior Fullstack Developer at a Singapore-based company, where I focus on building education platforms using Golang and Vue.js.<br>🌱 I'm currently learning Rust to expand my systems programming knowledge and build more performant applications.<br>⚡ Fun fact: I love exploring new technologies and frameworks—there's always something fresh to learn!